watsthemoi/Parro/README.md

 ### *Exploring a Software Solution to Music Theory Analysis and Visualization*
 ---
-Parro aims to help musicians understand and engage with music notation by converting their played music into written form.
-The app supports various instruments, including string, woodwind, brass, and vocals.
-Users can record their performances, view the notated result, and replay the music to assess accuracy.

-Parro addresses the frustrations musicians often have with traditional music theory learning methods.
-It offers a real-time, visual representation of music, making the process smoother and more engaging.
-The app's primary audience includes musicians of all skill levels, particularly those who find traditional theory learning tedious.
+Parro is built using the [music21 toolkit for musical analysis and computational musicology] (https://github.com/cuthbertLab/music21).
+The intent of Parro is to assist music theory learning with a hands-on approach, where user's can upload any audio track and receive a rendered composition that can be saved and edited.
+Parro utlizes [Spotify's basic-pitch library] (https://github.com/spotify/basic-pitch/tree/main) to extract MIDI data from audio files.

 ### *Setting Up*
 ---
+Download MuseScore 4 and add the application folder to the /bin folder.
+This is required to render .musicxml files.
 Setup and activate a Python 3.11 environment in Git.
-Run main.py to initialize the application.
+Run main.py to initialize the Parro.